Viserion-7/amfoss-tasks/task-01/readme.md

 # Star all amFOSS repositories

-After following the instructions given in amFOSS tasks sheet this task was a real fun one type.smile
+After following the instructions given in amFOSS tasks sheet this task was a real fun one.